 We started with cocktails – a cardamom and vanilla infused champagne for me, and a fruity mocktail for my blate (I’m not sure which kind, bad blogger I know), and can confirm that mine was lovely.

 We began the meal with a palate cleanser – a ‘botanical pear pearl drop’, served daintily on a bed of moss.
 It was a sign of great things to come.

 These sandwiches caused some rather heated tea-side debate in our mission to decide which we loved the most.
 We loved the more interesting flavours – there was no fawning cucumber and cream cheese, or egg and cress to be seen here.
-Our overall favorite?
+Our overall favourite?
 The flaked smoked eel – smoky, beautifully textured, and perfectly matched with it’s accompanying horseradish, cucumber and apple relish.
 Mmmmm.

 The guinea fowl ran a close second (there was quite a bit of hmmm, the guinea fowl, no, the eel, no, the guinea fowl.
-It was quite taxing I can assure you), with the gamey poultry providing a superb counterpoint to the creamed sauce, and crisp celeriac.
+It was quite taxing I can assure you), with the gamey poultry providing a superb counterpoint to the creamed sauce and crisp celeriac.
 We enjoyed the Trout & Salmon, with wasabi caviar, but felt that the asparagus and beef needed a little something to live up to the plate counterparts.
-Possibly even just a little herbed salt to give it a pop.
+Possibly even just a little-herbed salt to give it a pop.